mui/material-ui/CONTRIBUTING.md

 ### Testing the documentation site

-The documentation site is built with Material-UI, and contains examples of all the components.
+The documentation site is built with Material-UI and contains examples of all the components.
 To get started:
 ```js
 yarn
 yarn docs:dev